nealcrook/nascom/ROM/README.md

   "SUB C" is legal.
 Some assemblers (maybe only the GNU assembler?) require this to be coded as "SUB A,C".

+* Most assemblers allow string literals to be used like this: LD A, "E" but ZEAP does not.
+In ZEAP, only the opening quote is used: LD A, "E

+* Some assemblers require the pseudo-op END at the end of the source; ZEN behaviour is quite confusing if END is omitted.

 * Most assemblers allow space and tab as whitespace characters.
 ZEN only allows space.